DDudka9/freeda/documentation/source/getstarted.rst

 1. Download a virtual machine manager.
 A commonly used program is Oracle's VirtualBox, which can be downloaded from `https://virtualbox.org/wiki/Downloads <https://virtualbox.org/wiki/Downloads>`_.

-2. Download a Linux operating system file.
-There are many options, but a commonly used one is Ubuntu, which can be downloaded from `https://ubuntu.com/download/desktop <https://ubuntu.com/download/desktop>`_.
-FREEDA requires a Ubuntu version of 16.04.6 or later.
+2. Download Linux version Ubuntu 22.04.1 LTS from `https://ubuntu.com/download/desktop <https://ubuntu.com/download/desktop>`_.
 In general, operating system files have the suffix ".iso".

 3. Open VirtualBox and click on "New" to create a new virtual machine.

    .. image:: /images/VB1.png

 4. Enter a name and installation location for your virtual machine.
 Choose "Linux" for the type and "Ubuntu (64-bit)" for the version.
 Allocate RAM for the virtual machine.
 Allocating more RAM will make the virtual machine run faster.
-At least 4GB of RAM is recommended in this step.
+At least 4GB (4096MB) of RAM is recommended in this step.

    .. image:: /images/VB2.png

 5. On the next screen, create a disk image.
-100GB of disk space is needed to run FREEDA on one taxon, but we recommend allocating at least 300GB.
+100GB of disk space is needed to run FREEDA on one taxon, but we recommend allocating 500GB to be able to run all taxons.
 The rest of the settings on this screen can remain as their defaults.

    .. image:: /images/VB3.png

-6. After creating the virtual machine, assign the operating system image to it by clicking on the option next to IDE Secondary Device 0 and navigating to the system image file downloaded before.
+6. After creating the virtual machine, assign the operating system image to it by clicking on the option next to IDE Secondary Device 0 and choosing the disk file you downloaded before (.iso file).

    .. image:: /images/VB4.png

-7. In "Settings" go to "Processor" tab and increase the number of CPUs to 3.
+7. We recommend increasing performance by allocating at least 2 CPU units by going to "Settings" -> "System" -> "Processor".

 8. Open the virtual machine by clicking "Start".
 Once it has started, choose "Install Ubuntu".